begumcelik/Google-Play-Store-Dataset-Rating-Prediction-ML/README.md

 # Google Play Store Dataset Rating Prediction

-The main dataset, which contains information about Google Play Store apps in various categories, will be investigated from a data scientist's point of view to create the down-to-earth statistics that are related to the usage of applications in many cases.
+The main dataset, which contains information about Google Play Store apps in various categories, has been investigated from a data scientist's point of view to create the down-to-earth statistics that are related to the usage of applications in many cases.
 As an example, one of the areas of utilization of this interpretation can be more reliable Google Play Store market strategies that can be derived from those statistics.

-The steps that will be taken to reach the goal of creating realist and useful statistics are listed as:
+The steps that has been taken to reach the goal of creating realist and useful statistics are listed as:

 1. Formulating the questions that will be asked to bring into the open the relations that have a significant meaning for that dataset
 2. Cleaning the data which has provided, not collected by the contributors of the project
 3. Data analysis should be done after the manipulation and clearance of the data
 4. Patterns in data can be identified by using visualization
-5. After that process, the conclusions should be interpreted to reveal the answers to the questions that have been asked
+5. The conclusions should be interpreted to reveal the answers to the questions that have been asked

 ## Google Play Store Apps Dataset